What are Exemptions and why are they important?

 Suppliers cannot assume that the exemptions automatically apply to their components, parts, materials, or products and are encouraged to request approval for use of any required RoHS exemptions via their Supply Chain representative.
 Improperly applying an exemption could be termed as a non-compliance leading to enforcement action and/or your disqualification as a supplier.

 Exemptions are temporary in nature and, under the RoHS recast, are subject to review at least every four years, until a reliable and safe substitution is available.
 For this reason, many exemptions carry an expiration date.
-You can see the full Exemptions list here.
+You can find more information about exemptions and download a full exemptions list here.